FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 We cannot and probably won't solve those!
 You can hopefully go to their respective GitHub issues and report them there, thank you :)

-Please check for duplicates or similar issues, as well performing simple troubleshooting steps (such as clearing cookies, clearing AppData, trying another browser) before submitting an issue.
+Please check for duplicates or similar issues, as well as performing simple troubleshooting steps (such as clearing cookies, clearing AppData, trying another browser) before submitting an issue.

 From Joel On Software: